ipfs-inactive/blog/content/post/053-js-ipfs-0.37.md

 Delegation allows JS IPFS to make use of the routing abilities of other nodes.
 Typically we delegate to IPFS nodes that have unrestricted access to a DHT.
 This is useful for IPFS nodes running on Node.js, in the browser, or even for nodes running in resource constrained environments.

-We've setup 2 delegate nodes you can use for development and testing, check the docs for [configuring delegate routers](https://github.com/ipfs/js-ipfs#configuring-delegate-routers) in JS IPFS.
+We've setup 2 delegate nodes you can use for development and testing, check the docs for [configuring delegate routers](https://github.com/ipfs/js-ipfs#configuring-delegate-routers) in JS IPFS and the [libp2p delegated routing example](https://github.com/libp2p/js-libp2p/tree/master/examples/delegated-routing) for even more info!

 ## ✨ Web UI with revamped Files & Peers